superfly/docs/flyctl/cmd/flyctl_launch.md

       --internal-port int                Set internal_port for all services in the generated fly.toml (default -1) --label stringArray                Add custom metadata to an image via docker labels --lease-timeout int                Seconds to lease individual machines while running deployment.
 All machines are leased at the beginning and released at the end.
 The lease is refreshed periodically for this same time, which is why it is short. flyctl releases leases in most cases. (default 13)
-      --local-only                       Only perform builds locally using the local docker daemon --max-unavailable float            Max number of unavailable machines during rolling updates.
+      --local-only                       Perform builds locally using the local docker daemon.
+The default is --remote-only.
+      --max-unavailable float            Max number of unavailable machines during rolling updates.
 A number between 0 and 1 means percent of total machines (default 0.33)
       --name string                      Name of the new app --nixpacks                         Deploy using nixpacks to build the image